ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Food Critic.md

 ## Relationships
 ---
 - [[Head Chef|Arthur Cooke - Head Chef]]  - You've written about his food on many occasions.
 Quite good, but never as good as Alfredo's.
 - [[Protege|Puck Augustini - Protege]]  - Rigatoni's protege.
 He's flown under your radar until now, but has just become a major player.
-Defintiely someone to keep an eye on.
+Definitely someone to keep an eye on.
-- [[Sommelier|Anton Sherman - Sommelier]] - You and Anton have been talking about starting a shared review collumn together, talking about the best food and wine pairings in the city and surrounding areas.
+- [[Sommelier|Anton Sherman - Sommelier]] - You and Anton have been talking about starting a shared review column together, talking about the best food and wine pairings in the city and surrounding areas.
 You two are still figuring out the details.
 - [[Health Inspector|Poppy Steinwell - Health Inspector]] - You and Poppy are good golfing buddies.
-Between to two of you, you know an awful lot about the cities restaurants and enjoy sharing the latest food related gossip.
+Between the two of you, you know an awful lot about the city's restaurants and enjoy sharing the latest food related gossip.